MojosBeans100/MS4-spaceport/README.md

 ### Save incomplete pipeline
 A feature could be added within the code to allow users to save an incomplete pipeline form and return to it at a later date.
 The developer feels this would be a useful feature, as the Create a Pipeline form is lengthy, and the user may want to refer back to the Discover page (Glossary, FAQs) during the completion of the form.

+### Copy pipeline
+This feature would allow users to copy an 'active' or 'complete' pipeline and render these details into a new form which could be submitted as a new object.
+This may be useful for users whose pipeline was unsuccessful and they'd like to modify a few parameters, or if they want to create more than 10 intervals for that pipeline.

 ### Edit pipeline
 The Edit form for changing parameters of the pipeline can be extended.